JuliaPy/SymPy.jl/examples/tutorial.md

 #### Partial derivatives

-Finding partial derivatives is easy.
-For example, this computes the mixed partials of an expression in `x` and `y`:
+The `diff` function makes finding partial derivatives as easy as specifying the variable to differentiate in.
+This  example computes the mixed partials of an expression in `x` and `y`:

 ```
 x,y = symbols("x,y")